 The Pesticides and Toxic Substances Law Office provides legal counsel and handles legal issues for the EPA programs that address pollution prevention, pesticides and toxic chemicals, and inform citizens about toxic releases in their communities.

 The Solid Waste and Emergency Response Law Office provides legal support for the Agency's hazardous and solid waste programs and cleanup initiatives, including Superfund, the Resource Conservation and Recovery Act, land revitalization (brownfields. federal facilities, oil spills, underground storage tanks), and the emergency response program.

 The Water Law Office provides legal support for Agency programs that ensure drinking water is safe, that restore and maintain oceans, watersheds, and their aquatic ecosystems to protect human health, support economic and recreational activities, and provide health habitat for fish, plants, and wildlife.

 Externs will be asked to perform legal research and writing assignments in support of EPA's environmental mission.
 We prefer second or third year students seeking academic credit as we cannot accept volunteer work.
 Externships may have flexible work schedules, but must keep a regular schedule and work up to 40 hours per week.
-The appointment will begin in January 2019.
+The appointment will begin in August-September 2019.

 Who Should Apply?

 OGC seeks law clerks with strong academic credentials who have a demonstrated interest in environmental, administrative, government operations, civil rights, or public interest law.
 The effectiveness of EPA's legal responsibilities depends upon the recruitment and hiring of excellent and diverse legal talent.
 We recognize the need for attorneys and legal interns of varied backgrounds and skills, and we offer an inclusive environment that relies on those diverse perspectives to ensure that we effectively serve the American people.